LukeShortCloud/rootpages/src/commands/virtualization.rst

-   "WINEPREFIX=''", "specify this prefix variable before the wine command to use a different Wine environment" "WINEARCH=''", "set the architecture to win32 or win64" "WINEDLLOVERIDES='<DLL>=b,n'", "manually override a DLL to use the built-in Wine libraries and fallback to native Windows DLLs (if those are installed)"
+   "WINEPREFIX=''", "specify this prefix variable before the wine command to use a different Wine environment" "WINEARCH=''", "set the architecture to win32 or win64" "WINEDLLOVERRIDES='<DLL>=b,n'", "manually override a DLL to use the built-in Wine libraries and fallback to native Windows DLLs (if those are installed)"
    "msiexec /i", "install a MSI executable"

 .. csv-table::